 Bitter melon may help to lower blood sugar levels by increasing the activity of hexokinase and glucokinase, the enzymes in the body that convert sugar into glycogen, which is then stored in the liver and used later for energy.
 In this way, bitter melon was found to reduce blood sugar by improving glucose utilization by the liver.
+(Sarkar 1996)

-Another study suggests that bitter melon may cause a renewal and recovery of the insulin-producing beta cells of the pancreas.
-Other research found that 100 ml of bitter melon juice was found to improve glucose tolerance by 73 percent in a standard glucose tolerance test.
+The authors of another study suggest that bitter melon may cause a renewal and recovery of the insulin-producing beta cells of the pancreas.
+(Ahmed et al.1998) Other research found that 100 ml of bitter melon juice was found to improve glucose tolerance by 73 percent in a standard glucose tolerance test.
+(Welihinda et al. 1986)